|

 Designer - helps you to determine the page layout, graphics, text

-location and colors of your site, as well as the navigation and how
+location and colors of your site, as well as the navigation and how pages

-computer programming and graphic art work for the site, or may hire
+programming and graphic art work for the site, or may hire out that work to

-out that work to a programming specialist.
-A Website Designer is the
+a programming specialist.
+A Website Designer is the project manager for your

-project manager for your site design.
+site design.

 -